-As we continue to look forward to the day when we can return to our classrooms and schools safely and sustainably, educators need to know where they fit into the coronavirus vaccination schedule.
-Like all states, Maryland is taking cues from the Centers for Disease Control and Prevention (CDC), preparing for the process of distributing the supply of vaccine, identifying who will receive it first, and making it possible for those people to be inoculated.
-Plans are continuing to develop, but here is what educators can expect in terms of distribution and when to expect to hear more information.
+As we continue to look forward to the day when we can return to our classrooms and schools, educators need to know where they fit into the coronavirus vaccination schedule.
+Like all states, Maryland is taking cues from the Centers for Disease Control and Prevention (CDC) for the process of distributing the supply of vaccine, identifying priority order to receive it, and making it possible for those people to be inoculated.
+Here is what educators can expect in terms of distribution and when to hear more information.

 Generally, the answer to this question is yes.
 However, because statutes require public school employers to bargain with the exclusive bargaining representative regarding working conditions, such a requirement would arguably have to be negotiated.